 Shoe Recycling Australia 👟 – Is Such A Thing Possible?

-Shoe Recycling Australia 👟: In the latest 2018 data, World Footwear stated that worldwide shoe production reached 24.2 billion pairs; that is a lot of shoes!
+In the latest 2018 data, World Footwear stated that worldwide shoe production reached 24.2 billion pairs; that is a lot of shoes!
 Sadly, they usually either go to landfill or incineration facilities when disposed of.

-A Bit About Waster
+A bit about Waster

 Before I discuss shoe recycling in Australia, let me share with you more information about Waster.

-We here at Waster provide you with innovative solutions for you and your business’s waste management and recycling needs.
+We here at Waster provide you with innovative solutions for your and your business’s waste management and recycling needs.
 Furthermore, we provide flexible, 30-day contracts instead of the typical lock-in contracts, which proves to be better.

 Click on the blue button to learn more.

 But there are other available recycling options you can do to get them out of your hands in a responsible way.
 In the following sections, I will discuss everything about shoe recycling in Australia and what we can do to avoid it going into landfills.

 Obviously, that is very alarming.
-So, it is only natural to recycle your discarded items – in this case, your old shoes – to prevent them from going into a landfill.
+So, it is only natural to recycle your discarded items – in this case, your old trainers or shoes – to prevent them from going into a landfill.
 If they do go into a landfill, it will surely harm the environment.
 It may take 1,000 years before a shoe completely decomposes.
-Additionally, in the decomposition process,

 And finally, one more reason we should recycle shoes is that by doing this, we lessen our carbon footprint on Earth.
 From its production up until its deployment, carbon dioxide is released in great numbers; by recycling our shoes, we lessen that greatly.

 Speaking of carbon footprint, have you heard of Waster’s charitable partnership with Greenfleet?
 We decided to help in reducing carbon emissions by teaming up with them!
-Check it out and read on our official website.
+Check it out and read it on our official website.

 As I have stated above, you cannot put your old, worn-out shoes in the kerbside recycling bin like glass or cardboard materials because it might contaminate a whole batch of recyclables.
 And even if you do put them there, employees of recycling facilities will have already sorted out the items present there and removed the shoes.